 May 23, 2014 (Renewal Signing)

-OSHA and the Cleveland Safety Forum renewed the alliance for another two year period in May 2014 to continue to provide local construction companies, employees and others with information, guidance, and access to training resources to help them protect the health and safety of construction workers.
+OSHA and the Cleveland Safety Forum renewed the alliance for a five year period on June 6, 2016 to continue to provide local construction companies, employees and others with information, guidance, and access to training resources to help them protect the health and safety of construction workers.
 The members of the Safety Forum include a group of union contractors, management, and union training coordinators.
 The alliance addresses occupational topics such as crane regulations, fall protection, silica exposure and education, training in hazard recognition and control in the construction industry.

 Implementation Team Members

 - Kent Crytzer

 Contributors include members of the Safety Forum who attend monthly meetings and provide input to further the cause of the alliance.

 This report covers the period from May 23, 2015 to June 6, 2016.

 Implementation Team Meetings and Locations

 July 24, 2015 Precision Environmental, meeting August 28, 2015 Precision Environmental, meeting September 29, 2015 Precision Environmental, meeting November 23, 2015 Precision Environmental, meeting December 17, 2015 Precision Environmental, meeting January 25, 2016 Precision Environmental, meeting February 17, 2016 Annual Construction Safety Day, LaCentre Conference Facility, Westlake April 22, 2015 Precision Environmental, meeting